skarny0/mech-int-chat/MODAL_INTEGRATION.md

 MODAL_API_KEY=your-modal-api-key
 ```

-Replace `your-modal-api-key` with your actual Modal API key.
+Replace `your-modal-api-key` with the actual API key from your friend's Modal deployment.

 ### 2. Configuration